freya022/Doxxy/README.md

 2. Delete the "logback.xml" as it is only for production.
 3. Set the values in `config.json`.
-4. Running the bot can be done by running `mvn compile exec:exec`, you can also make a run configuration with the VM options found in `exec-maven-plugin`.
+4. Running the bot can be done by running `mvn compile exec:exec`, you can also make a run configuration with the VM options found in `exec-maven-plugin`, and with `doxxy-bot` as the working directory.
 5. ???
 6. Profit